 Derby Death Suffragette

-Born in London, a suffragette from Northumberland who died after stepping in front of the king’s horse at the Epsom Derby in 1913.
+Born in London, Davison was a suffragette from Northumberland who died after stepping in front of the king’s horse at the Epsom Derby in 1913.
 As a suffragette Davison had been arrested and imprisoned on a number of occasions for her protests which included acts of public disorder like setting fire to post boxes.
 In 1909, after throwing stones at the carriage of the Chancellor, David Lloyd George, she was imprisoned for one month of hard labour in Manchester’s Strangeways Prison.
-She attempted to starve herself and blockaded herself intto the cell, even attempting to flood the room with a hose.
+She attempted to starve herself and blockaded herself into the cell, even attempting to flood the room with a hose.
 Following her death at the Derby, her funeral was held in London and her body was brought north for burial in the family plot at Morpeth.
 Her headstone reads “Deeds not words” – the slogan of the Women’s Social and Political Union of which she was a member.

 Robinson Crusoe Writer

 The author of Moll Flanders and Robinson Crusoe was for a time a resident of Gateshead.
 The idea for Robinson Crusoe is said to have come to Defoe from a true story – perhaps that of Scottish castaway Alexander Selkirk – related to him by a Gateshead man.

 Born Cockfield, County Durham.
 Astronomer and surveyor of the Mason-Dixon line in America (1763-1767) along with fellow British astronomer, Charles Mason.
 The line, which later divided the northern and southern states in the American Civil War was named from the two men and ultimately gave its name to ‘Dixieland’